Bir Hakeim rescue: Rescue

 The British official history in 1928 wrote that the prisoners had suffered some ill-treatment but had not been treated badly given the local customs.
 A lack of food was unsurprising given the famine that was engulfing the Senussi.
 Four of the prisoners had died, mainly due to hunger and the survivors had suffered from illness, dysentery, lice and effects of the hot days and cold nights.

 Within half an hour of their arrival the British loaded the 92 surviving prisoners into the trucks and ambulances and began their return to British-held territory.
-(Note: The official history gives "91 officers and other ratings" with note saying they including a Btitish officer of the Indian cavalry and a Portuguese cook, the only civilian.)
+(Note: The official history gives "91 officers and other ratings" with note saying they including a British officer of the Indian cavalry and a Portuguese cook, the only civilian.)
 The party arrived at Sollum 22 hours after they had left, having covered 250 mi.
 The British force suffered no casualties and described the raid as having proceeded "without incident".
-The rescued prisoners were sent to Alexandria in Egypt, on the SS Rasheed (Note: The Times gives the ship's name as Raschid) for treatment before being returned to Britain.
+The rescued prisoners were sent to Alexandria in Egypt, on the SS Rasheed for treatment before being returned to Britain.
+(Note: The Times gives the ship's name as Raschid.)